-Information Technology Department

-The information technology department is made up of the Information Technology Manager and the Information Technology Specialist.
-This department is responsible for managing the information technology and computer systems, ensuring technology is accessible and equipped with current hardware and software, and monitoring and maintaining technology to ensure maximum access.
+The Information Technology Department is made up of the Information Technology Manager and the Information Technology Specialist.
+This Department is responsible for managing the information technology and computer systems, ensuring technology is accessible and equipped with current hardware and software, and monitoring and maintaining technology to ensure maximum access.